graziellamorais/SQL_Project_Data_Job_Analysis/README.md

 Some key takeaways include:

-- How to use joins and CTEs to combine multiple tables and extract meaningful insights.
+- How to **merge tables** using different types of joins and apply CTEs to simplify complex queries.

-The importance of filtering for non-null values to ensure accurate results.
+- The importance of **WHERE clauses** and filtering for **non-null values** to ensure accurate results.

-- How to apply aggregations (COUNT, AVG, ROUND) to measure demand and salary impact across different skills.
+- How to use **GROUP BY** effectively to organize data and apply aggregations such as **COUNT, AVG, ROUND** to measure demand and salary impact across different skills.

-- That the most in-demand skills (SQL, Python, Tableau) don’t always correspond to the highest-paying skills (Power BI, Python, R).
+- That the most **in-demand skills** (SQL, Python, Tableau) don’t always correspond to the **highest-paying skills** (Power BI, Python, R).

-- How to identify optimal skills by combining both demand and salary measures, which provides a more balanced view of career priorities.
+- How to identify **optimal skills** by combining both demand and salary measures, providing a more balanced view of career priorities.

 # Conclusions